karlnyr/fishing_cryptons/notes/meetings.md

 * Make sure now to get acquianted with blastp and maybe the flanking sequence script on the lab site.
 * Get access to rackham
 * Find paper or method on searching for unannotated sequences in eukaryotic genomes

+### 16-09-19 - Aron, Alex, Karl
+Scripts that can extract top hits for alignments.
+Use shorten scaffold script, not rename, to get the corrected genome.
+See it to be done with the sequences by tomorrow 17-09-19 16:30.
+JC on monday (23-09-19) monday 11:00.